What is a citation?

 The important thing to remember is to be certain your business name, address, phone number and website are accurate on each of the data sources, search engines and niche directories.

 Similar to many other ranking factors in Local SEO, citations have been gaining and losing importance for the past several years.
 I see citations more as a foundational element for Local SEO.
-They have to be present in order for your business to rank, but they will not likely give you an advantage over your competition, unless your competitors do not have citations or they are inaccurate.
+The more important aspect is to be sure to have Google My Business completely filled out.
+Citations have to be present in order for your business to rank, but they will not likely give you an advantage over your competition, unless your competitors do not have citations or they are inaccurate.

 Having your business listed with the 4 main data aggregators, the Search Engines and several main niche directory websites is enough to establish authority, create trust and help improve your Local ranking.
 Remember, citations aid the search engines in giving them signs that your business exists, it is where you say it is and you perform the services you say.
 If there is vast discrepancies in this information, you will confuse the Search Engines and you will not rank for the terms you want to rank for.
 In addition, your potential customers will be confused and will not understand where your business is located or what services/products you provide.
 Keep your citations on point so the Search Engines can easily verify your business is legit.